Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 1: Configuring PowerShell

-1. Download the [latest release](https://github.com/pnp/provision-assist-m365/releases/latest) of Provision Assist.
+1. Download the [latest release](https://github.com/Puzzlepart/bestillingsportalen/releases/latest) of Bestillingsportalen.
 2. Launch PowerShell 7 as an Administrator.
 3. Set the PowerShell Execution Policy to 'Unrestricted' by running the following cmdlet - ```Set-ExecutionPolicy -ExecutionPolicy unrestricted```